-Iquitos is the capital of the Peruvian Amazon—surrounded by rainforest, this large city is unreachable by road, which makes resources hard to come by.
-In the poorest areas, nearly 40 percent of children don’t attend preparatory school.
-The poverty rate in Iquitos remains above the national average, and the first step in breaking out of this cycle is education, starting with children.This summer, HumanitarianXP Builders will be constructing classrooms for a preschool.
-The conditions of the current classrooms are very poor: lacking stable walls and space for larger groups of children to gather and learn.
+Iquitos is the capital of the Peruvian Amazon—surrounded by rainforest, it is unreachable by road, which makes resources hard to come by.
+In the poorest areas, nearly 40 percent of children don’t attend school.
+The poverty rate in Iquitos is higher than the national average, and the first step in breaking out of this cycle is education – starting with children.This summer, HXP Builders will construct classrooms for a preschool.
+The construction of these classrooms and bathrooms will immediately benefit 100 children between the ages of 2 and 5 from 50 different families.
 The students that attend this preschool come from limited-resource families with parents that don’t have steady jobs.
-These new classrooms will help the children jumpstart their education and be a safe, stable environment.
-Early access to learning and the school system helps bridge the gap between limited opportunity and the change made possible by quality education.
-The classrooms constructed by HumanitarianXP Builders will provide an environment of learning and hope that will impact generations to come.
+Building these new classrooms will help the children jumpstart their education in a safe, stable environment.
+Early access to learning and an entrance into the school system will provide these children with future academic and career opportunities that might not be available otherwise.
+The classrooms constructed by HXP Builders will provide learning and hope that will impact generations to come.